House votes to censure Rep. Rashida Tlaib over her Israel-Hamas rhetoric in a stunning rebuke

 “It is nothing else but the call for the destruction of Israel and murder of Jews,” the Jewish Democrat said.
 “I will always defend the right to free speech.
 Tlaib has the right to say whatever she wants.”

-While the censure of a lawmaker carries no practical effect, it amounts to a severe reproach from colleagues, as lawmakers who are censured are asked to stand in the well of the House as the censure resolution against them is read aloud.
+While the censure of a lawmaker carries no practical effect, it amounts to severe reproach from colleagues, as lawmakers who are censured are usually asked to stand in the well of the House as the censure resolution against them is read aloud.
+But the resolution against Tlaib did not call for the public admonishment.

-With the vote, Tlaib will become the second Muslim-American woman in Congress to be formally admonished this year for her criticism of the Jewish state.
-Rep. Ilhan Omar, R-Minn., was removed in February from the House Foreign Affairs Committee for similar comments she made about Israel.
+With the vote, Tlaib will become the second Muslim-American woman in Congress to be formally admonished this year for her criticism of Israel.
+Rep. Ilhan Omar, D-Minn., was removed in February from the House Foreign Affairs Committee for similar comments she made about Israel.

-The censure push resulted in a dramatic vote on the House floor amid political tensions over the ongoing, deadly Israel-Hamas war.
-While the majority of both parties have historically stood firmly on the side of Israel, divisions have emerged in the Democratic Party about the American response.

 Some on the left have criticized President Joe Biden’s stance and urged him to put conditions on U.S. support for Israel as its aggressive military campaign drives the Palestinian death toll higher.